smartin015/metal_casting/README.md

-# metal_casting
-Files infra, and automation solutions for DIY casting of exotic metals (platinum, titanium etc)
+# Casting and Smithing Automation

+## Purpose

+Automate the casting of metals/resins and "forging" of ductile materials.

+## Ideas

+TODO